 You don’t have to include your name at all if you don’t want to.
 A lot of people choose a website name that contains word “genealogy” in it, i.e. “Our Family Genealogy” or “Climbing the Tennessee Tree.”

-That said, if you’re researching a specific family branch or surname, you may want to include that in the title, and if you’re researching them in a specific area, that may also help provide clues to other people researching the same information.
+That said, if you’re researching a specific family branch or surname, you may want to include that in the title, and if you’re researching them within a specific area, that may also help provide clues to other people researching the same information.
 For example, “The Davis County Ashfords.”

 Q: I am wondering what to put on pages versus on posts.
 I want to provide information I have accumulated with stories, something that won’t be changing, and was thinking every week I would add some new information as a post.
 But now I am wondering if that is the right way to go.
 Should I just have pages?